 Targetprocess tool can show you when you can expect a work item to be completed.
 Forecasts are based on your current progress pace.
 Forecast end dates are automatically calculated for: Assignable entities (Feature, User Story, Bug, Task, Request) Projects Releases, Iterations, Team Iterations There are

 Multiple useful reports that rely on Effort data can be built in Targetprocess.
 List of entities with their Effort It is possible to build tabular custom reports showing lists of entities and their effort.
 Reports can be exported outside

 Drag-n-drop method allows to estimate many entities and quickly set an Effort for them from a single screen.
 When you move cards across columns, you change Effort for these entities.

 Effective capacity planning in Targetprocess is based on estimated Effort of work items and total Effort calculated for high-level work containers.
 Initial estimations and capacity limits can be set and used for further comparison.
 The more accurate are your

 Q: We estimate Epics and their child Features.
 When the Epic is estimated the sum of Features underneath it should not exceed the estimation of the Epic.
 Moreover, the sum of User Story effort under one Feature should not exceed the estimation of

-Control the workload and see how much work is assigned during Iteration, Team Iteration or Release planning.
+Control the workload and see how much work is assigned during Iterations, Team Iterations, or Release planning.